willymcallister/willymcallister.github.io/_articles/details.md

 comments: true
 ---

-Here's a template for inserting a \<details\> tag into markdown.
-It allows you to use markdown syntax inside the summary and the body of a \<details\> tag.
-This works with Jekyll kramdown, served by GitHub Pages.
+Here's a template for inserting an html \<details\> tag into markdown.
+It allows markdown syntax inside the summary and the body of a \<details\> tag.
+This works with Jekyll's kramdown dialect of markdown, served by GitHub Pages.

 {% capture summary %}SUMMARY{% endcapture %}
 {% capture details %}